zfalen/full-stack-mobx-CRA/README.md

 In summary a custom script in the the node `package.json` tells forman to look at the `Procfile.dev`, for directions.
 The proxy in the client 'package.json' allows us to skip any CORS issues.

 This is also set for heroku.
-Just head into client and do an `npm run build` to make a prouction build, and then heroku will start your app using the `npm run start command.`
+Just head into client and do an `npm run build` to make a production build, and then heroku will start your app using the `npm run start command.`

 For your convenience there is already a functional RESTful API for the resource 'Article', just make sure you have Mongo running.